zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 There so are many HTML tags that we cannot discuss them all, and many of those tags apply default text formatting.
 Paragraph and header tags are just some of the most common.
+The main take away here is that, by using the correct HTML tag, we can apply some simple formatting to turn plain text into something a bit more appealing.

 Remember, if part of HTML's purpose is to be a _semantic_ wrapping, the wider your vocabulary on tags, the better equipped you are to give _meaning_ to plain text.

-In modern web development, we use Cascading Style Sheets, a language for describing HTML styling, to handle anything beyond what

 ## Resources